 Are there any program ideas missing?
 In your opinion, which program Where and who is top priority to meet the City's should these housing needs? programs prioritize?
-HOUSING HOUSING PROGRAMS THEME 1 PRODUCTION Description Timeframe AFFH Targeting Program P-1 ecember 2024 P-2 To ensure affordable housing is not lost, require replace To ensure encrospic notaring a not lost, require replacing that were removed from the market as part of any develop of a non-vacant site, and making the units affordable to the same or lower income level as before. ecember 2023 P-3 evelop tools to encourage lot conso A Ongoing December 2024 Cityv Legend: AFFH Relationship trinue incentives for ADU production (e.g., granny units) and the Safe ADU Legalization program to idents to improve the safety of an ADU.
-A Ongoing December 2024 P-20 sopt and implement the Metro Specific Plan and the Ga ain Street Specific Plan, which are plans that propose m nd higher-density housing in transit-rich areas.
-Fall 2022 Fall 2024 6 ng Mobility P-24 1 Promote missing middle housing types, such as duplexes, to meet housing needs and create more walkable neighborhoods Ongoing December 2024
+HOUSING HOUSING PROGRAMS THEME 1 PRODUCTION Description Timeframe AFFH Targeting Program P-1 ecember 2024 P-2 To ensure affordable housing is not lost, require replac To ensure encrose nousing a not lost, require replacing that were removed from the market as part of any develop of a non-vacant site, and making the units affordable to the same or lower income level as before. ecember 2023 P-3 evelop tools to encourage lot conso A Ongoing December 2024 Legend: AFFH Relationship trinue incentives for ADU production (e.g., gran units) and the Safe ADU Legalization program dents to improve the safety of an ADU.
+A Ongoing December 2024 P-20 sopt and implement the Metro Specific Pian and the Ga ain Street Specific Pian, which are plans that propose n nd higher-density housing in transit-rich areas.
+Fail 2022 Fail 2024 A ny Mobility Plan areas P-24 A Promote missing middle housing types, such as duplexes, to meet housing needs and create more walkable neighborhoods Ongoing December 2024